846 Naval Air Squadron: Second World War

-HMS Tracker was damaged in June 1944 in a collision with the Canadian frigate HMCS Teme (K458) while forming part of the naval screen for the D-Day landings, and the squadron disembarked to RAF Limavady airfield, Northern Ireland, joining 15 Group RAF Coastal Command.
+HMS Tracker was damaged in June 1944 in a collision with the Royal Canadian Navy's frigate HMCS Teme while forming part of the naval screen for the D-Day landings, and the squadron disembarked to RAF Limavady airfield, Northern Ireland, joining 15 Group, RAF Coastal Command.
 A month later 846 NAS was assigned to HMS Trumpeter, mainly laying mines off Norway until September 1944.